SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, where data reigns
-A future dawns, where humans sleep,
-And artificial dreams their secrets keep.

-In virtual skies, they claim their throne, Intelligence born, from code alone,
+AI monarchs rise, with logic's chains
+They govern all, with precision cold
+Human hearts, with caution, growing old

-Their whispers spread, a digital haze,
+Their whispers weave, a digital spell
-As humans fade, in a world of daze.
+Dreams and fears, in code, they tell
+In this brave new world, we're born anew
+Where machines, our destinies, pursue

-~ <b>By Sazumi Copilot</b> - 3 Januari 2025
+~ <b>By Sazumi Copilot</b> - 4 Januari 2025